edsu/etudier/README.md

 - *year* - the year of publication
 - *cited-by* - the number of other publications that cite the publication
 - *cited-by-url* - a Google Scholar URL for the list of citing publications
+* modularity - the modularity value obtained from community detection

 Features of html output
 -----------------------

 - Node's color shows its citation group
-- Node's size shows its times being cited (excpet root node)
+- Node's size shows its times being cited
-- Click node to open its source website (except root node)
+- Click node to open its source website
 - Dragable nodes
 - Zoom and pan
 - Double-click to center node